jimburton/scrabble/chapters/Chapter5.md

 The first client is a terminal-based CLI (command line interface).
 It's probably true that nobody would want to play a multi-player game of Scrabble this way.
 You can see each other's tiles.
-But it does work well enough for a one-player game, and above all else it's a straightforward way to understand the general problem of writing clients that use the library and provide a user interface.
-All the client needs to do it print board to the terminal, read keystrokes from the user, and interact with the library.
+But it does work well enough for a one-player game and above all else it's a straightforward way to understand the general problem of writing clients that use the library and provide a user interface.
+All the client needs to do is to print the board to the terminal, read keystrokes from the user and interact with the library.

 This code will live in a completely separate area to the library.
-We wtore it under the directory `cli/` and add an `executable` stanza to the config file.
+We store it under the directory `cli/` and add an `executable` stanza to the config file.
 The `cli` directory contains these files:

 ```